Last Updated: January 1, 2023

-Where noted in this Policy, the CCPA temporarily exempts personal information reflecting a written or verbal business-to-business communication (“B2B personal information“) from some its requirements.
+Where noted below, certain exemptions apply for personal information collected through a written or verbal business-to-business communication (“B2B personal information“) from some its requirements.

 Information We Collect